 The research masters program allows a candidate to undertake research and advanced specialisation in any of the areas of scholarship and research undertaken by the Faculty.
 Entry requirements for the MPhil(Arch) include a bachelor degree in a relevant discipline.
 This degree may be undertaken in any one of the Faculty's research areas and may include the requirement for some coursework (up to a maximum of 24 credit points).
 The program is generally completed in four semesters full-time (2 years) or eight semesters part-time (4 years).
 The final thesis for the Master of Philosophy (Architecture) is expected to be in the range of 30,000 – 60,000 words.

-The Master of Philosophy (Architecture) may also be studied in a studio-based mode of study.
-Please contact the Faculty for the specific requirements of this mode of study in the Master of Philosophy program.
+The Master of Philosophy (Architecture) is also available as a studio-based program.
+Please contact the Faculty for further details on this option.

 It is possible to upgrade from the Master of Philosophy (Architecture) to a Doctor of Philosophy, provided satisfactory progress to a PhD standard is made within the first year.
 Details are available from the Student Administration Centre.

 This research degree is awarded for a thesis considered to be a substantial, original contribution to the discipline concerned.
 Entry requirements include a research masters degree or a bachelors degree with first or second class honours.
 Alternatively you may be admitted having passed a qualifying examination at an equivalent standard.This examination could be completion of a period of relevant advanced study and research towards a masters degree at The University of Sydney.
 The PhD is normally completed within eight semesters full time (4 years).